endTB uses the first TB drugs developed in almost 50 years, bedaquiline and delamanid, to help improve treatment outcomes for MDR-TB in 17 countries.

 Because we lack the evidence on the optimal use of these new drugs, we also don’t know the scale of the market demand for them, and how many patients worldwide could benefit from them.
 Expert opinion, however, indicates that these drugs could be a game changer for large numbers of patients.

-endTB's four goals
+endTB's five goals

 Using these new drugs, endTB aims to: